Kenneth H. Cooper: Ideas on exercise and training effect

 Cooper studied the effect of exercise in the late 1960s and popularized the term "training effect" although that term had been used before.
 The measured effects were that muscles of respiration were strengthened, the heart was strengthened, blood pressure was sometimes lowered and the total amount of blood and number of red blood cells increased, making the blood a more efficient carrier of oxygen.
 VO2 Max was increased.
 He published his ideas in a book, Aerobics in 1968.

 The exercise necessary can be accomplished by any aerobic exercise in a wide variety of schedules - Cooper found it best to award "points" for each amount of exercise and require 30 points a week to maintain the Training Effect.

 Cooper instead recommended a "12-minute test" (the Cooper test) followed by adherence to the appropriate starting-up schedule in his book.
 As always, he recommends that a physical exam should precede any exercise program.

 The physiological effects of training have received much further study since Cooper's original work.
 It is now generally considered that effects of exercise on general metabolic rate (post-exercise) are comparatively small and the greatest effect occurs for only a few hours.
+However it is also generally considered that Aerobic exercise contributes to overall quality of life, particularly in later years.
+Several studies support an increase in longevity as well.
 Though endurance training does increase the VO2 max of many people, there is considerable variation in the degree to which it increases VO2 max between individuals.